 In spite of oil spills, nuclear catastrophes and whatever else humans throw at it, I still feel that the Earth and animal life on it (not any specific animal life, mind you) would survive whatever we end up doing to it.
-Since one of my degrees is in human biological evolution, I am always curious about people's opinions on evolution.
+Since one of my degrees is in human evolution, I am always curious about people's opinions on evolution.

 Generally, I usually am surprised at the number of folks who still think that the tenets of creation or intelligent design are true, so I thought I'd devote today's post to getting an idea of what you all thought.
-It still is, 84 years after the Scopes Monkey Trial, a controversial subject and a taboo topic of conversation.
+It still is, 80 plus years after the Scopes Monkey Trial, a controversial subject and a taboo topic of conversation.

 Ultimately, I'm curious whether or not people who are interested in environmental issues tend to agree with the principles of evolution, ID or the belief of creationism?
 Or does it really matter?

 So, what do you think?
 Does your understanding of how life is formed and evolved affect your environmentalism?
-Finally, do you think that America's wishy-washy approach to teaching evolutionary science in schools has made us lose our edge in the biological sciences?
+Also, do you think that America's wishy-washy approach to teaching evolutionary science in schools has made us lose our edge in the biological sciences?